Serbia

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for Serbia reached 33.3% in 2023, showing only a slight increase from 32.9% in 2022.
-Over the past five years (2019–2023), the BRI has experienced an upward trend, averaging 32.4%.
-When compared to the 2000s average of 37.7%, the current value is approximately 4.4 percentage points lower.
-Among all countries globally, Serbia holds the lowest BRI score, ranking 35th out of 35, and similarly, it is ranked last across Europe at 30 out of 30.
+The Birthgap Retirement Indicator (BRI) for Serbia stood at 33.3% in 2023, showing minimal change from the previous year’s 32.9%.
+Over the last five years, from 2019 to 2023, the BRI has slightly increased, averaging 32.4%.
+When compared to the 2000s average of 37.7%, the current value is about 4.4 percentage points lower.
+Serbia holds the lowest BRI both globally, ranking 35th out of 35, and in Europe, where it is placed 30th out of 30.

 | Year | BRI | Year | BRI |